zlehmann/animal-save-lab-v-000/README.md

   size of 406px to 1170px keeping him safe from their affection.
   * For the dolphin, using min-width and max-width help her rotate and jump up through the hoop from screen sizes of 642px to 1090px.
 Note: you can use
   transform: rotate() command to accomplish this.
-[Read about the setting for rotate here at Mozilla Developer Network(https://developer.mozilla.org/en-US/docs/Web/CSS/transform).
+  [Read about the setting for rotate here at Mozilla Developer Network][rotate].

  There is a finished working copy of this site [here](http://learn-co-curriculum.github.io/animal-save/).